-6.10 nbCellGetValue - Get enabled cell value
+7.10 nbCellGetValue - Get enabled cell value

-'''

-nbCELL nbCellGetValue(

-nbCELL context, // Node context handle

-nbCELL cell); // Cell to compute

-Returns: Constant cell representing cell value

-Warning: When you are finished with the returned value cell, you

-must call nbCellDrop to release it to avoid a memory leak.

-See also: nbCellCompute, nbCellEvaluate, and nbCellSolve.

-'''
+''' nbCELL nbCellGetValue( nbCELL context, // Node context handle nbCELL cell); // Cell to compute Returns: Constant cell representing cell value Warning: The returned cell has not been grabbed so you mush call nbCellGrab if you want to retain a reference.
+Then call nbCellDrop when you no longer need a reference.
+See also: nbCellCompute, nbCellEvaluate, and nbCellSolve. '''